-Page

-for Leave to File Brief of Amicus Curiae Apartment Association1

-Table o of Authoritiesiii

-Interes st of Amicus Curiae1

-Summa ary of Argument2

-Argum ent4

-I. The Text and History of the Fair Housing Act Confirm That it Does Not Authorize Disparate-Impact Claims

-B. The History of 42 U.S.C. § 3604 Confirms That It Does Not Authorize Disparate-Impact Claims11

-II.
-Construing 42 U.S.C. § 3604 to Permit Extratextual Disparate-Impact Claims Imposes Unduly Severe Consequences on Housing Providers
+Page Table (of Authoritiesiii Interes st of Amicus Curiae1 Summ ary of Argument2 Argum ent4 I. The Text and History of the Fair Housing Act Confirm That It Does Not Authorize Disparate-Impact Claims A. The Text of 42 U.S.C. § 3604 Prohibits Only Purposeful Discrimination B. The History of 42 U.S.C. § 3604 Confirms That It Does Not Authorize Disparate-Impact Claims 13 II.
+Construing 42 U.S.C. § 3604 To Permit Extratextual Disparate-Impact Claims Imposes Unduly Severe Consequences on Housing Providers A. Routine Housing Decisions Inherently Expose Housing Providers to Disparate-Impact Allegations20